okode/Pikaday/README.md

 You should return a string from it.

 Be careful, though.
-If the formatted string that you return cannot be correctly parsed by the `Date.parse` method (or by `moment` if it is available), then you must provide your own `parse` function in the config.
+If the formatted string that you return cannot be correctly parsed by the `Date.parse` method, then you must provide your own `parse` function in the config.
 This function will be passed the formatted string and the format:

 `parse(dateString, format = 'YYYY-MM-DD')`